miklevin/MikeLev.in/_posts/2024-12-03-david-mayer-donald-trump-censorship.md

  * Updated syntax_instructions: Instead of using API_SYNTAX_TEMPLATES directly, we now use the operation_docs to include the comments in the system message.
 With this modification, the LLM will see the comments when the system message is generated, providing clearer guidance and examples for the JSON commands.

+> Wait, what?
+That's my code for detecting one thing in an output stream and
+> replacing it with another!
+Hmmm, are you trying to tell me something, Gemini?

 ## Uncovering Censorship Mechanisms